tonnykwon/blog/_text/2019-01-12-vector space model.md

 ## Term Frequency

-Term frequency solves two limitations of bit representations by counting a term occurrence in a document:
+Term frequency solves the frequency issue of bit representations by counting a term occurrence in a document:

 $$ TF(w, d) = count(w,d) $$